 After the individual presentation for each competitor are complete, the class is brought to front center stage and is guided through quarter turns to display physiques from the front, left, back, and right.
 Quarter turn transitions should be fluid with no stiff, jerky, military-style or overly suggestive movements.

 - Front Stance – Both feet should remain in alignment on the designated line on the stage (i.e. no staggered stance).
+Both feet should be pointed in a frontward direction and not in a side direction.
 Hip can be slightly twisted to the side, but competitors should be careful not to be overly twisted so that the judges are unable to see their number.
 One hand may be on the hip if desired.

 - Rear Stance – Both feed should remain in alignment on the designated line on the stage (i.e. no staggered stance).
 Legs should not be crossed and competitors must not bend over or turn to look over their shoulder when performing the rear pose.
 One hand may be on the hip if desired

 - Side Stance – The side poses are flexible and competitors should use the stances they feel display their physiques in the most favorable manner.
 Feet may be together or one may be slightly in front of the other; knees (or a knee) may be straight or bent; hands may be at the side or one or both may be on the hip.
 Competitors may twist at the waist to turn their upper torso toward the judges.
 Stances should be fairly relaxed and competitors should not appear to be flexing.